Michael A. Sutton: Career

 During an 18-month sabbatical at NASA Langley (1992–93) sponsored by Charles E. Harris, Sutton worked directly with James C. Newman Jr, David Dawicke, Robert Piascik, Edward Phillips and Buddy Poe on issues related to crack extension as part of the US Aging Aircraft Program.
 During this time, Sutton was exposed to the critical need for a field-capable, three-dimensional deformation measurement system that could be used on full-scale aero-structures undergoing complex loading.
 With this information and with Harris' support, Sutton and Stephen McNeill worked with their student Jeffrey Helm, to modify the StereoDIC algorithms and define a simpler, field-capable calibration process.

 By late 1994, a modified StereoDIC system and calibration process were developed.
-The field-capable SterepDIC methodology was published in 1996 with more advanced application of StereoDIC to thin aerospace structures published in 2003.
+The field-capable StereoDIC methodology was published in 1996 with more advanced application of StereoDIC to thin aerospace structures published in 2003.
 Shortly after the modified StereoDIC system was completed, and with continued financial support from Harris, the system was transported to the West Coast and used to complete a week of field experimentation on a full-scale airplane in Seattle, WA.
 For these experiments, the aircraft was subjected to a combination of internal pressurization and tail loading.
 Measurements were obtained successfully at three separate locations on the test article.
 These experiments conclusively demonstrated the versatility, accuracy and effectiveness of StereoDIC systems for non-contacting, full-field deformation and shape measurements in both field and laboratory environments.

 In the early 2000s, research scientists including Michael Mello at Intel Corporation identified DIC as a critical technology for high magnification measurements for advanced computer chip material systems.
 Discussions with Intel scientists led to the choice of scanning electron microscope and atomic force microscope imaging systems.
 High magnification images of chip components used with DIC provided full-field deformation measurements in regions as small as 20μm x 20μm.
 Between 2002 and 2010, Sutton applied 2D-DIC to quantitative measurements of deformations in small regions on heterogeneous chip cross-sections undergoing thermal loading.
 After noting high noise levels in AFM systems Sutton, Ning Li and Xiaodong Li focused on scanning electron microscope systems.
 They obtained spatial resolution of 10 nanometers, while reducing displacement variability to less than one nanometer.